acottis/gym-cartpole/README.md

 # gym-cartpole
-Solving Gym's cart pole with random seeding data and and Neural Network
+Solving Gym's cart pole game with random seeded sucessfull data and a Neural Network